 Navigation: Reference > Exporting >

 PerfectTablePlan exports information in 8 major forms:

-•CSV (Comma Separated Value ) - A text file readable by Microsoft Excel.
+•CSV (Comma Separated Value ) - A text file readable by many applications including Microsoft Excel.
 Columns and rows are delimited (separated) by commas and carriage returns, respectively. " and , characters are quoted.

 •Delimited text data - A text file with the user's choice of delimiters.
 Useful for importing into a wide range of applications.
 Excel CSV is a special form of delimited text data.